Archiv8/pkgbrowser/MIT.md

 ## The MIT License (MIT)

-Copyright © 2017 to 2019 Ross Clark and Contributors
+Copyright © 2017 to 2022 Ross Clark and Archiv8

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation